 * Orr to take up role on March 27

-WELLINGTON, Dec 11 (Reuters) - The New Zealand government on Monday named pension fund chief Adrian Orr as the nation's new central bank governor, sharply lifting the local dollar as markets bet a radical shake-up of monetary policy will be avoided when changes come into force next year.
+WELLINGTON, Dec 11 (Reuters) - New Zealand's government on Monday named pension fund chief Adrian Orr as the new governor of the nation's central bank, triggering a rally in the local dollar as markets prepared for changes to the monetary policy mandate.

 Orr will take up the role at the Reserve Bank of New Zealand (RBNZ) on March 27, Finance Minister Grant Robertson said in an emailed statement.